-Graham’s Crayfish Snake Regina grahamii
+Alternate names: Graham’s Crayfish Snake

-PROTECTED.
+PROTECTED and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.

-The plains garter snake, common garter snake, and western ribbon snake have bright middorsal stripes and single anal plates.
+The plains garter snake, common garter snake, and western ribbon snake have bright mid dorsal stripes and single anal plates.
 The wide light lateral stripe with a dark zigzag pinstripe distinguishes this snake from all other Iowa snakes.

 Habitat and Habits

-Graham’s crayfish snakes are active from April to October.
+Graham’s crawfish snakes are active from April to October.
 This species requires ponds, sloughs, marshes, floodplains, ditches, and creeks in prairie or woodland habitats, especially with sandy soil.
 This snake is primarily diurnal in spring and fall and may bask along waterways, but it is the most secretive of all Iowa’s water snakes.
 It hides under logs, rocks, or in crayfish burrows near the water‘s edge.
 They may be seen crossing roads between waterways.

-In Louisa County, a gravid female was discovered by peering into crayfish burrows (J. Monahan personal communication).
+In Louisa County, a gravid female was discovered by peering into crayfish burrows (Monahan, personal communication).
 Most individuals become active at night during the hot summer months.
 I have observed specimens on the road at night as early as 1 June in Fremont County.
 Live crayfish were also found on the same road the previous night.

 Unfortunately this species is declining in abundance in most areas.
 Populations in Bremer and Polk counties have shown marked declines in recent years.
 In other areas the populations appear to be stable.
 This species relies heavily upon crayfish and their burrows in most aspects of its natural history.
-Relatively stable populations along the Mississippi and Missouri River floodplains probably benefit from the annual flooding that temporarily fills tributaries and ditches and allows for wider dispersal of both crayfish and Graham’s crayfish snakes.
+Relatively stable populations along the Mississippi and Missouri River floodplains probably benefit from the annual flooding that temporarily fills tributaries and ditches and allows for wider dispersal of both crayfish and Graham’s crawfish snakes.
 This species also commonly utilizes the isolated ponds and saturated prairie or woodlands left behind by receding floodwaters.
 This snake overwinters singly in crayfish burrows (Collins 1993; Johnson 2000; Smith 1961).
-Graham’s crayfish snakes are not aggressive, even when handled; only one has ever attempted to bite me.
+Graham’s crawfish snakes are not aggressive, even when handled; only one has ever attempted to bite me.
 However, they may flatten their bodies and release musk.

 Mating takes place in April and May.
 Courtship may consist of several males courting and breeding with a single female in the water (Collins 1993).
-Females give birth from 4 to 35 young anytime from late July into September.
+Females give birth from 4 – 35 young anytime from late July into September.
 On 18 September, I discovered a female giving birth in Louisa County to seven young that ranged from 195 – 215 mm total length.
 The young were born either in membranes or membranes that ruptured during birthing.
 All of the neonates I observed shed their skins immediately after birth.